London to Beijing, 13,000 miles by motorcycle

-Adventure touring experts GlobeBusters have set off on their largest-ever ride to Ace Cafe Beijing from the café’s spiritual home in London.
+Adventure touring experts GlobeBusters have arrived at Ace Café Beijing at the end of their largest-ever ride all the way from the Café’s spiritual home in London.

-The international group is being led by Dom Davis aboard a Triumph Tiger 1200XCA, who is being supported by team member Pete Leach in the support van and directors Kevin & Julia Sanders in the GlobeBusters pickup truck.
+Dom Davis led the adventure aboard a Triumph Tiger 1200XCA, supported by team member Pete Leach in the support van and directors Kevin and Julia Sanders in the GlobeBusters pickup truck.

 This level of support is necessary in order to carry spares for the bikes, as well as rescue any riders, should their machines become unrideable on tough terrain, or in remote areas.

-As well as riders from the UK, the adventuring troop is comprised of members from France, Sweden, America and Australia.
+As well as riders from the UK, the adventuring troop comprised members from France, Sweden, America and Australia.

 This is not the first time GlobeBusters have hosted such a trip, with previous expeditions including a 16,000-mile route from London to Tokyo in 2017, again taking in both the London and Beijing Ace Cafés.